-– Thank you to Jenny Silverstone from MomLovesBest.com for today’s guest post –
+– Written By Jenny Silverstone from MomLovesBest.com –

 Pregnancy and delivering your baby was an emotional rollercoaster — there were highs, lows and everything in between.
 You wouldn’t change the experience for the world.
 One thing you would definitely change though if you had a choice is your post-baby body.
 These days, it feels like you’re trapped in someone else’s body and looking in the mirror is something you’d rather avoid.

 Things are flabby and rounded where they used to be tight.
 There’s excess skin and no muscle tone in your midsection whatsoever.

 What can you do to improve things so you don’t feel so awful about your new body?

 One of the quickest ways to get back into your skinny jeans is by breastfeeding.
 Breastfeeding torches an additional 300 to 500 calories a day.
 If you don’t overcompensate for the calorie deficit by eating extra food, you could lose up to a pound a week just by breastfeeding.

 Running is a great way to burn calories quickly, and it doesn’t require any fancy equipment.
 All you need is a good pair of running shoes, and you can burn approximately 100 calories for every mile you cover.
 You can do it anywhere you want, on any street or trail you find.

 If you’ve never run before, start out slow so you don’t become discouraged.
 You may want to check out the Couch to 5k training program, which gives you attainable goals to focus on each workout.